patin-osu/dotfiles/README.md

 # My dotfiles collection
-This is the home of my program configuration files that you can use and modified it (if you like that sort of thing)
+This is the home of my program configuration files that you can use and modify (if you like that sort of thing)